ovhlabs/knowledge-base/en/_posts/ 2014-11-14-mounting-object-storage-on-your-server.markdown

 *I recommend using a RunAbove instances for our server.
 Outsourcing may result in increased latency and less consistency.*
 # 1. Create our object container
-> 1. Click Add
+> 1. Click Add on the sidebar
 > 2. Click "a storage container"
 > 3. Enter container's name
-> 4. Hit add (this tutorial will assume you've selected BHS-1) for your region
+> 4. Click add

 ![Gif of Process](https://sk.gy/raw/PosterEel)
 *Whether your container is private or public won't affect how you use this tutorial*